-Adult Learning Culture School Goal: Schoolwide survey of PLC meetings will increase self-reported scores from fall 2023 to spring 2024 by 1 point on a scale 1-10 in each area, measuring their purpose, trust, value of meeting, and professional learning.
+Adult Learning Culture

+School Goal: A schoolwide survey of PLC meetings will show evidence of increased value of engagement with staff members based on self-reported scores from fall 2024 to spring 2025, measuring the purpose of PLC, trust levels, value of meeting time, and professional learning.

 STIP Connection: All students have access to effective educators.

 Improvement Strategy: Teachers will be provided a framework for PLC to help guide them in understanding the benefit of collaboration as it relates to teaching tier 1 instruction and better understanding the rigor of the state standards.

-Evidence Level (1-Strong; 2-Moderate; 3-Promising; 4-Demonstrates a Rationale): 2 Intended Outcomes: All teachers will participate in weekly PLC meetings with their grade levels.
+Evidence Level (1-Strong; 2-Moderate; 3-Promising; 4-Demonstrates a Rationale): 2

+Intended Outcomes: All teachers will participate in weekly PLC meetings with their grade levels.